BiocomputationLab/LAPrepository/SetFunctions/README.md

     4. Update the volumen of the tube
 4. Return the remaining volume of the tube

-## `find_safe_15mLflacon_height`
+## `find_safe_15mLfalcon_height`

 ### Objective

-A function that will return the height that the pipette should aspirate or dispense the volume without getting wet but it has liquid
+A function that will return the height that the pipette should aspirate or dispense the volume without getting wet but it has liquid in a 15mL falcon

 The heights are measured manually.